Nigeria arrive in Meihzou for China invitational tournament | Goal.com

 Before leaving Nigeria for the tournament, Thomas Dennerby's ladies have been training in Abuja to put finishing touches toward making a good outing in China.

-Nigeria's delegation arrived at the Meizhuo Meixian Changgangji International Airport at 4pm local time [9am in Nigeria] and they were joined by four players from Europe on Tuesday evening.
+Nigeria's delegation arrived at the Meizhuo Meixian Changgangji International Airport at 4pm local time [9am in Nigeria] and have been lodged at the WuHua International Hotel, where they are joined by four players from Europe on Tuesday evening.

 The African champions will play hosts China on Thursday, January 17 in the quest for a place in the final to face winner between Romania and South Korea three days later.